SMTG-Bham/sumo/docs/source/sumo-kgen.rst

 Usage
 -----

+*For simplicity, this tutorial will initially assume you are using VASP.
+Details for other codes are provided at the end.*

 The full range of options supported by ``sumo-kgen`` are detailed in the `Command-Line Interface`_ section, and be can be accessed using the command::